 To begin editing a Plan Overview, Plan Owners need to access the plan in Edit mode.

 1: Creating new Projects in blank tiles on the Plan Overview

-Clicking on a blank tile 'Create Objective Project' will require the entry of the project title and owner.
-Upon successive creation of projects are other tiers of your plan (in the example below, Objectives, Strategies, and Initiatives are the multiple tiers) they are automatically linked to Projects that are positioned in higher-order and lower-order tiers of the Plan.
+Clicking on a blank tile 'Create Objective Project' will require the entry of the Project title.
+Upon successive creation of Projects in other tiers of your plan (in the example below, Objectives, Strategies, and Initiatives are the multiple tiers) they are automatically linked to Projects that are positioned in higher-order and lower-order tiers of the Plan.
 These linkages indicate dependent relationships between Projects within the hierarchical layers in a Plan.